natcap/invest.users-guide/source/ndr.rst

 .. figure:: ./ndr_images/figure1.png

- Figure 1: Conceptual representation of the NDR model.
+ Conceptual representation of the NDR model.
 Each pixel i is characterized by its nutrient load, loadi, and its nutrient delivery ratio (NDR), which is a function of the upslope area, and downslope flow path (in particular the retention efficiencies of LULC types on the downslope flow path).
 Pixel-level export is computed based on these two factors, and the sediment export at the watershed level is the sum of pixel-level nutrient exports.

 Nutrient Loads
 --------------